 From appointments and removals to wars and emergencies, Contested Ground investigates the clashes between branches of government as well as between presidential power and individual freedom.
 Importantly, Farber lays out the substance of constitutional law and the way it is entwined with constitutional politics, a relationship that ensures an evolving institution, heavily shaped by the course of history.
 The nature of the position makes it difficult to strike the right balance between limiting abuse of power and authorizing its exercise as needed.
 As we reflect on the long-tailed implications of a presidency that tested these limits of power at every turn, Contested Ground will be essential reading well after today’s political climate stabilizes (or doesn’t).

-By Dan A. Farber, author of Contested Ground: How to Understand the Limits of Presidential Power May 27, 2021 Almost ninety years ago today, the U.S. Supreme Court issued a ruling known …Read More >
+By Dan A. Farber, author of Contested Ground: How to Understand the Limits of Presidential Power Almost ninety years ago today, the U.S. Supreme Court issued a ruling known as the “Sick …Read More >